aqualinqs/Python_Projects/README.md

-🚛🌍 **EmissoNavi: Driving Sustainability in Supply Chain Management**
+🚛🌍 **IndustriCO2: Achieving Sustainability in Supply Chain Management**
-**AI-Driven Carbon Footprint Optimization with Python and Streamlit**
+**AI-Driven Carbon Footprint Optimization with DjangoPython and Streamlit**

 **🌱 About the Application**
-**EmissoNavi** is an intelligent Python-based tool designed to measure, analyze, and minimize carbon emissions across transportation and supply chains.
+**IndustriCO2** is an intelligent Django-based tool designed to measure, analyze, and minimize carbon emissions across transportation and supply chains.
 By leveraging machine learning and historical data, it provides actionable insights and dynamic visualizations, enabling businesses and individuals to make informed, eco-conscious decisions and reduce their environmental impact.

 ---